telus/tds-core/packages/ExpandCollapse/ExpandCollapse.md

 ### Usage criteria

-The `ExpandCollapse` and `Accordion` component allows nesting of content inside a collapsed container.
-Clicking on the header will reveal the hidden content by expanding the container.
-Since this interaction hides the content through motion, you need to consider what type of content is placed inside.
-Below are examples of what to do and what not to do:
+The `ExpandCollapse` and `Accordion` component allows nesting of content inside a collapsible container.
+Activating the header will reveal the hidden content by expanding the container.

+- Carefully consider the type of content to hide and reveal with motion
-_Ideal_: Static content such as text, links, and images
+- Use static content within Panels such as text, links, and images

-_Not ideal_: Complex interactions such as tabs, carousels or nested accordions.
+- Avoid complex interactions within Panels such as tabs, carousels or nested accordions.
 The extra layers make it confusing and difficult for customers to orient themselves.
-The customer needs to be able to navigate to other parts of the page after the content is expanded.
+The customer needs to be able to navigate to other parts of the page after the content is expanded
+- May display as a non-interactive `ExpandCollapse` heading
+  - Don’t include content in the `ExpandCollapse.Panel` to display a non-interactive heading without the hide and reveal functionality, and not displaying the Caret icon
+  - Limit use to displaying a list of product items

 ### Minimal usage